-Dead in the Water is a 2018 American science-fiction horror feature film about an all-female crew of a boat that becomes the victims of an alien creature.
+Dead in the Water is a 2018 American science fiction horror film about the all-female crew of a ship that is invaded by an alien creature.

-Written and directed by Sheldon Wilson (Stickman; Neverknock; The Hollow; The Unspoken; Red: Werewolf Hunter) the movie stars Nikohl Boosheri, Nicole Fortuin, Bianca Simone Mannie, Skye Russell, Tanya van Graan, Christia Visser and Amy Louise Wilson.
+The Dandelion Productions-Blue Ice Pictures-Out of Africa Entertainment co-production stars Nikohl Boosheri, Nicole Fortuin, Bianca Simone Mannie, Skye Russell, Tanya van Graan, Christia Visser and Amy Louise Wilson.

 Dead in the Water is a nautical horror story that will probably remind you of a few other horror films.
 (Of course, if you’ve watched enough Syfy films, you know that’s not necessarily a complaint.)
 Like The Descent, it features an almost entirely female cast.
 Like Ghost Ship, it takes place within the claustrophobic confines of a boat floating on the ocean and there’s literally no escape to escape to be found.

 Like an Alien film, this is essentially a siege film in which we watch the cast’s attempts to survive an attack from a relentless enemy that keeps coming and coming.
 And finally, much like John Carpenter’s The Thing, the enemy is an alien who jumps from victim to victim.
 You’re never quite sure who might be real and who might be possessed.
 It’s all about the paranoia.

 Dead in the Water follows the crew of a boat that gets lost in a thick bank of fog.
 When they come across a man floating in the ocean, they pull him out and start to examine him.
 He’s still alive, though barely.
 He implores them to kill him and then themselves too.
 He says that the only way to “end this.”